yuval092/robo_chess_latest/docs/09_configuration.md

 | `descend_braking_dist` | `0.025` | Descend: arm decelerates within 25 mm of HOVER_Z |
 | `ascend_braking_dist` | `0.010` | Ascend: equals success threshold — effectively no braking zone |

-The ascend braking distance intentionally equals the success threshold because gravity assists deceleration during ascent.
-Adding a meaningful braking zone (tried in v3/v4 with 30mm/12mm) hurt performance.
+The ascend braking distance intentionally equals the success threshold, so there is no meaningful braking zone outside the success zone.

 ### Controller Movement Parameters